dragonflydb/documentation/docs/managing-dragonfly/acl.md

 ACL SETUSER John +GET +SET +@FAST
 ```

-This allows the user `John` to execute only the `SET` and `GET` commands and all of the commands associated with the group `FAST`.
+This allows the user `John` to execute only the `SET` and `GET` commands and all the commands associated with the group `FAST`.
 Any attempt of user `John` to issue a command other than the above will be rejected by the system.

 Note that the syntax is similar to the ACL groups, but without the prefix `@`.

-The special `+ALL` (note without the `@`) is used to denote all of the currently implemented commands.
+The special `+ALL` (note without the `@`) is used to denote all the currently implemented commands.

-## Keys
+## Key Permissions

 It's also possible to restrict operations on given keys.
 Note, users are permitted to execute a command only when their ACL's both include that command (or group)
 and contain a key pattern that matches the keys of the command.
 Key patterns are:

-`~<pattern>`: Add a pattern of keys that can be mentioned as part of commands.
+- `~<pattern>`: Add a pattern of keys that can be mentioned as part of commands.
 For instance `~*` allows all the keys.
-The pattern is a glob-style pattern and it is possible to specify multiple patterns.
+The pattern is a glob-style pattern, and it is possible to specify multiple patterns.

-`%R~<pattern>`: Add the specified read key pattern.
+- `%R~<pattern>`: Add the specified **read** key pattern.
 This behaves similar to the regular key pattern but only grants permission to read from keys that match the given pattern.

-`%W~<pattern>`: Add the specified write key pattern.
+- `%W~<pattern>`: Add the specified **write** key pattern.
 This behaves similar to the regular key pattern but only grants permission to write to keys that match the given pattern.

-`%RW~<pattern>`: Alias for `~<pattern>`.
+- `%RW~<pattern>`: Alias for `~<pattern>`.

-`allkeys`: Alias for `~*`.
+- `allkeys`: Alias for `~*`.

-`resetkeys`: Flush the list of allowed keys patterns.
-For instance the `ACL ~foo* resetkeys ~bar*`, will only allow the client to access keys that match the pattern `~bar*`.
+- `resetkeys`: Removes all the key patterns from the list of key patterns the user can access.

+## Pub/Sub Permissions

+Pub/Sub commands are a separate category, and it's possible to restrict operations on specific channels.
+Just like `Keys`, `Pub/Sub` commands use a glob-style pattern to control access to channels.

+- `&*`: Grants access to all pub/sub channels.
+- `&<pattern>`: Grants access to channels with names specified by the `<pattern>`.
+- `resetchannels`: Revokes access to all channels.
+The user can't access, publish, or subscribe to any channel.
+- `allchannels`: Alias for `&*`.

+**Note:** For all command variants that start with `P` (like `PSUBSCRIBE`), the match must be a literal match.
+For example, if a user's ACL contains the pattern `&fo&` and the user tries to `PPSUBSRIBE foo`, it would fail.
+However, if the user's ACL contains the pattern `&foo` instead, it would pass.
+This restriction does not exist on the rest of the family of pub/sub commands.

 ## Persistence

-The state of all of the users and their permissions can be captured and placed in a file.
+The state of all the users and their permissions can be captured and placed in a file.
 As with redis,
 the `--aclfile` option is used to specify the file from which Dragonfly will load the ACL state from.

 Afterwards, any change done at runtime, can be persisted at anytime via the command `ACL SAVE` which